web-illinois/toolkit-management/documentation/README.md

 * **deploy_production_manual.yml**: this will deploy the major, minor and patch version to the toolkit CDN (this can be manually triggered).
 * **deploy_development.yml**: this will deploy a development branch to the dev.toolkit.illinois.edu site (this can be manually triggered).
 * **delete_development.yml**: this will delete all development areas from the dev.toolkit.illinois.edu site (this can be manually triggered).
+* **publish_npm.yml**: this installs the component (this can be manually triggered and is run when adding a release)

 Patch releases should not be overwritten -- the only time that the *deploy_production_manual.yml* action should be triggered is if there is a problem with the *deploy_production.yml* deploy, and even then, the preference is to re-run the failed action.

-Currently, the NPM publish process is not included in the default Github actions, but you may add them if you want.

 To deploy your application, merge to main, then mark it as a release.
-The deploy_production action should deploy your code automatically.
+The deploy_production action should deploy your code automatically and the publish_npm action should deploy it to NPM.
 Then merge it to the release branch.

 If you are updating an old release (for example, main is on 3.3.1 and you need to make a patch release to 3.1.0), merge to the proper release branch, and then mark it as an old patch release.